Sheriff Henry Ross Whitaker

 5th flagler county sheriff (1933–1937)

 Sheriff Whitaker was another Alabama native, this time one with a background in law enforcement.
-Sheriff Whitaker’s experience included police work in Houston County, Alabama where he was a deputy sheriff prior to heading east to Florida.
-Florida was good to Whitaker and he landed jobs as Auburndale, Florida Chief of Police and later held the same position in Bunnell.
-In November 1932 Whitaker was elected as Flagler County's fifth Sheriff.
+Sheriff Whitaker’s experience included police work in Houston County, Alabama where he was a Deputy Sheriff before heading east to Florida.
+In Florida, he worked as the Auburndale, FL Chief of Police and later the Bunnell, FL Chief of Police.
+In November 1932, Whitaker was elected as Flagler County's fifth Sheriff.
 The Flagler County Sheriff's Office was a small rural Sheriff’s Office at that time serving a county population of about 2,500.

 The area looked to be rebounding from the Great Depression of 1929, and Sheriff Whitaker dealt with auto theft, robberies, murder, and suicide along with assaults as the population began to increase.